Las Casas de la Judería, Seville

 Authenticity

 Entering the 14th-century buildings of Las Casas de la Judería feels like stepping back in time.
 The hotel underwent its latest renovation in 2023, and today the property comprises 27 interconnected historic houses and palaces, linked by a labyrinthine series of tunnels, patios, and gardens adorned with fountains, statues, and columns.
-It feels more like exploring a tucked-away neighborhood than a hotel, and getting a little lost on the way to your room is part of the experience.
+It's more like a tucked-away neighborhood than a hotel, and getting a little lost on the way to your room is part of the experience.
 Inside, the decor is steeped in tradition (blending antique furniture, wood floors, original beams, and shades of aquamarine, slate, and terracotta), and each room is named after a Sevillan historic event or former resident.

 Location